scikit-image/scikit-image/doc/source/core_developer.rst

    example, that not only illustrates but explains it.

 3. **The algorithm:** You should understand the code being modified or added before approving it.
-(See “if you merge it, you buy it”, below.)
+(See `Merge Only Changes You Understand`_ below.)
 Implementations should do what they claim, and be simple, readable, and efficient.

 4. **Tests:** All contributions to the library *must* be tested, and each added line of code should be covered by at least one test.
 Good